canonical/launchpad-manual/user/explanation/working-with-code/git-hosting.rst

 Via API
 ^^^^^^^

-Alternatively, you can generate access tokens using the `Launchpad API <launchpad-api>`, as follows:
+Alternatively, you can generate access tokens using the :ref:`Launchpad API <launchpad-api>`, as follows:

 ::